 Will My Insurance Cover The Cost?

-At your new patient visit, where we collect our comprehensive exam and periodontal screening films fee in full we will ask you about any dental insurance and medical coverage you may have to assist you with treatment recommended by Dr. Drake.
+At your new patient visit, where we collect our comprehensive exam and periodontal screening films fee in full we will ask you about any dental insurance and medical coverage you may have to assist you with the treatment recommended by Dr. Drake.
 Dental insurance policies may cover a portion of the periodontal treatment.
 Please bring all dental benefit information and cards to your examination appointment.
-Upon request, we will submit a claim to predetermine your insurance benefits; however, this is not required by most plans.
+Upon request, we will submit a claim to predetermine your insurance benefits; however, most plans do not require this.
 In general, it is reasonable to expect that you may need to pay for periodontal care at the time of scheduling.
 We offer financing through several companies and they can help you afford the care you need and deserve.
 We take the mystery out of insurance billing, by submitting the claim for you!
 They will pay you.

 Will I Need Surgery?